Using Experiential Learning to Develop Career Readiness Skills in Your Students

 - Customisation to help you author any kind of learning.

 - 360-degree feedback from peers, educators, and industry.

 - A comprehensive analytics dashboard displaying clear, actionable results.

 - Chat-based collaboration tools to help students, educators, and employers stay in touch.

 Experiential learning is one of the best ways to prepare students for the working world.
 By delivering varied and hands-on learning experiences, universities can instil vital skills and values in their students, including leadership, collaboration, teamwork, future-oriented thinking, digital literacy, and much more.

 The simplest and easiest way to deliver these modern learning experiences is through a platform like Practera’s.
-To find out more about what our platform offers, download our white paper here—or contact us online to request a FREE platform demo.
+Connect with our team to adapt one of our authentic Student Industry Project themes to launch your experiential and project-based learning program.
+Our Project-based learning managed service can ensure your learners connect with global organisations and gain real-world experience.
+To find out more about how we can help and what our platform offers, download our white paper here—or contact us online to request a FREE platform demo.